Private equity firm Thoma Bravo to buy Anaplan for $10.7 bln - WSJ

 March 20 (Reuters) - Private equity firm Thoma Bravo LP has struck a deal to buy software maker Anaplan Inc PLAN.N for $10.7 billion, the Wall Street Journal reported on Sunday, citing people familiar with the matter.

-The newspaper said that shareholders of Anaplan are to receive $66 a share in cash, adding that chief executive Frank Calderoni plans to continue to lead the company.
+Anaplan shareholders will receive $66 a share in cash and its chief executive, Frank Calderoni, plans to continue leading the company, the newspaper cited the people as saying.

-Anaplan makes software that helps businesses plan by modeling for different forecasting outcomes, the Journal said.
+Anaplan makes software that helps businesses plan by modeling for different forecasting outcomes, the paper said.

+Anaplan and Thoma Bravo did not immediately respond to Reuters requests for comment outside business hours.

+The deal comes close on the heels of software company Citrix Systems CTXS.O being taken private for $16.5 billion including debt by affiliates of Elliott Management and Vista Equity Partners in January.

 ((Vishal.Vivek@thomsonreuters.com;))